SocialGouv/streaming-file-encryption/README.md

 00 00 00 00 00 00 00 00 00 00 00 00 00    padding (16371 bytes of zeros)
 ```

-The first block will use the AES key obtained during key derivation and the IV.
+The first block will use the encryption key obtained during key derivation and the IV.

 Subsequent blocks will then increment the IV (in a little-endian manner).

-The AES-256-GCM authentication tag is appended after the associated ciphertext.
+The AEAD authentication tag is appended after the associated ciphertext.

 HMAC is computed over everything from the first byte of the version identifier
 in the header to the last byte of the authentication tag of the last block,